Sophia Blazko – a true portrait of a painter and peculiar artist

 Does Art Deco influence your life today?

-Yes, I carried out my first major artistic project right after graduating from university, during a residency at Jour et Nuit Culture in Paris.
-I had the opportunity to portray emigrants who came to France that I met there.
-Ethnic diversity fascinates me very much.
-When creating portraits of people of other nations, I not only want to perpetuate their physical differences.
-Before starting work on a painting, I first try to get to know the model in various aspects, i.e. his culture, religion, philosophy… During a four-month art scholarship in Senegal, I managed to make portraits that are special to me and true.
-Before starting work on the canvas, I first spent a lot of time with future models to try to understand these people, at least partially, I also read the Koran and had a personal teacher of the local language “Wolof”.
-I also had the unique opportunity to travel around beautiful and sunny Senegal, meeting warm people and unique places.
-It enriched me immensely internally.
+Yes, I did my first major art project right after graduating from university, at a residency at Jour et Nuit Culture in Paris.
+There I had the opportunity to portray the expatriates I met who came to France.
+Ethnic diversity fascinates me a lot.
+When creating portraits of people of other nations, I don’t just want to capture physical dissimilarity.
+Before working on a painting, I first try to get to know the model in various aspects, i.e. their culture, religion, philosophy…On a four-month art scholarship in Senegal, I was able to make portraits that were special to me and true to life.
+Before working on the canvas, I first spent a lot of time with future models to try to at least partially understand these people, I also read the Koran and had a personal teacher of the local language ”wolof”.
+I also had the unique opportunity to travel around beautiful and sunny Senegal meeting warm-hearted people and unique places.
+This has enriched me tremendously internally.

 More painting or photography?